 Around 40.000 people on their way to the Messe Arena in Dusseldorf caused a slight traffic jam and even a fight on the train, but we made it back to the Arena for Day 2.
 Another full day of meetings with prospects and clients ahead, as well as a special visit of the US ambassador of Germany at the US Commercial Service stand.

 Several meetings took place with North American companies looking to expand to Europe.
 In addition, EuroDev met with several US Commercial Service trade specialists located in European countries.
 Together they discussed opportunities to better support North American companies with their export activities.

 The day ended with a party organized by the US Commercial Services, representing over 400 US exhibitors exhibiting annually at Medica.
-A live band and tasty snacks were a nice way to look forward to the 3rd day.

 Day 3 – “European expansion cases”